-This type of surgery removes the entire breast without performing an axillary dissection.
+Simple mastectomy removes the entire breast without performing an axillary dissection.
 It may be combined with a sentinel lymph node biopsy in certain situations.
-A simple mastectomy may also be performed when a mastectomy is being done for prophylaxis, in other words to prevent breast cancer for women with high risk for future breast cancer.
+A simple mastectomy may also be performed when the mastectomy is being done for prophylaxis, to prevent breast cancer for women with high risk for future breast cancer.

 Sentinel Lymph Node Biopsy

 Sentinel lymph node biopsy is a less invasive way to evaluate the axillary lymph nodes.
 Instead of removing many lymph nodes as in an axillary dissection, typically only 1-3 lymph nodes are removed.
-The advantage is that there is a quicker recovery and lower risk of post-operative problems.
+The advantage is a quicker recovery and lower risk of post-operative problems.
 A drain tube is usually not necessary.
-If the sentinel node is found to have cancer in it, then an axillary dissection will be necessary.
-The disadvantage is that there is a small “false negative” rate; in other words the sentinel node may be negative but cancer is present in other lymph nodes.
-This could lead to under-treatment of the cancer.
+If the sentinel node is found to have cancer in it, then an axillary dissection may be necessary.

-If you consider the mastectomy as a treatment option, you should be aware of breast reconstruction: a way to recreate the breast shape after mastectomy.
-Most women who have had a mastectomy can also have a breast reconstruction, but there are exceptions.
+Breast reconstruction is way to recreate the breast shape after mastectomy.
+Most women who have a mastectomy can also have a breast reconstruction, but there are exceptions.
 If you are considering reconstruction, you will be referred to a plastic surgeon who will discuss various techniques with you.
-The surgery is fairly lengthy and requires longer postoperative recovery in the hospital.
+The surgery is fairly lengthy and requires additional postoperative recovery in the hospital.

-Used in conjunction with surgery particularly a partial mastectomy.
-Chemotherapy radiation therapy is administered by a radiation oncologist in one of two forms:
+Used in conjunction with surgery, particularly a partial mastectomy, radiation therapy is administered by a radiation oncologist in one of two forms:

-- External beam radiation – the radiation is administered 5 days a week over approximately 6 weeks.
+External beam radiation – administered 5 days a week over approximately 3 to 6 weeks.

 Chemotherapy also has an important role in the treatment of breast cancer.
-If chemotherapy is appropriate for you, a medical oncologist will discuss the best form for you.
-Chemotherapy may be in the form of a pill taken daily or may involve intravenous medications.
-You may need a special IV catheter if you will be receiving intravenous medications.
+If chemotherapy is appropriate, a medical oncologist will discuss the best form for you.
+Chemotherapy may be in the form of a pill taken daily or may involve intravenous medications in which case a special IV catheter may be placed.

 - Muscle weakness